Betterground quality monitoring and control system

 The following shows a typical printout for a bottom feed stone column installed with constant diameter.

-The following parameters are read and stored in one second intervals during stone column installation:
+The following parameters are read and stored every second during stone column installation:

 - Air pressure in double lock system

-The recorder can additionally be connected to sensors measuring
+The recorder can be connected to sensors for

 - Depth (with deflection rollers or laser)